-From USA Today
+From USA Today:

 Pentagon’s elite forces lack diversityBecause everybody knows African-Americans tend to be multilingual cosmopolitans so fascinated by other cultures around the world that they barely take any interest in their own.
 Black Twitter, for example, is constantly abuzz with detailed anthropological discussions of the cultural differences among the Central Asian -stans.

 … The diversity of special operating forces is closely held information.
 U.S. Special Operations Command, which oversees all the services’ commandos, declined to provide data on the racial makeup of its forces.
 USA TODAY had to obtain that data from each service individually, a process that took months.
 The Marines did not produce the actual numbers of their special operations forces, only percentages.The horror, the horror …

 … In general, the military has a much more diverse force than key components such as special operations.
 African Americans made up 17% of the 1.3 million-member armed forces in 2013, according to a recent Pentagon report.
-Whites made up slightly more than 69%.

-Seriously, that’s pretty interesting.
+Whites made up slightly more than 69%.Seriously, that’s pretty interesting.
 Anybody know anything about this?
 Is it a fluke or is it related to this weird phenomenon where back in the Jim Thorpe era, part-Indian guys were seen as pretty good athletes (two part-Indian old-timers are in the baseball Hall of Fame: Chief Bender and Zack Wheat).
 But Native American baseball players pretty much disappeared after Jackie Robinson arrived in 1947, although there have been a couple in this century, including Jacob Ellsbury.

 Perhaps calling yourself part-Indian was a way for part-black athletes to make the big leagues before the (official) breaking of the color line?
 Or has American Indian culture just fallen apart physically into alcoholism and diabetes?